hamgod420/hamgod420/README.md

 ### Hi there 👋

-🔭 I’m currently working on AYJ Protein's website and AYJ Clubs website
+🔭 I’m currently working on a traffic simulation using ArcGIS and C++

-🌱 I’m currently learning Java, JavaScript and C++
+🌱 I’m currently learning OpenGL and ArcGIS

-🤔 I’m looking for help with webdesign

 ⚡ Fun fact: I throw javelin